Marden, Wiltshire: Parish church

 The parish church of All Saints stands on a small rise in the northwest of the village.
 The body of the church dates from the 12th century, and the south doorway and chancel arch survive from that period.

 In the 15th century the nave was largely rebuilt, and the chancel and tower added.
 Restoration in 1885 by C.E.
 Ponting saw the rebuilding of the chancel.
 Pevsner states "Nave and chancel externally all Ponting's".
 Other work in the 19th century included the replacement of the south porch, re-roofing of the chancel, and rebuilding of the top section of the tower.
 Today the tower is in limestone ashlar, with a stair-tower to the southeast; the nave is sarsen and greensand rubble with limestone quoins and dressings, on sarsen foundations; and the chancel is flint with limestone banding.

 The plain octagonal font is from the 13th or 14th century, and the pulpit, also octagonal, is from the 17th.
 In the tower are six bells: one dated 1627 and three from the 18th century.
 The church was recorded as Grade I listed in 1962.

 The first written mention of the church is in 1205.
 Later in that century the church belonged to Bradenstoke Priory.
 The benefice was united with Chirton in 1923, and the vicar was to reside at the parsonage house in Chirton.
 From 1951, the vicar also held the benefice of Patney, which was added to the united benefice in 1963.
 The three benefices were separated in 1976.

 Today the church is served by the Cannings and Redhorn Team Ministry, which covers a group of eight churches in the Vale of Pewsey.
 Parish registers survive from 1684 and are kept in the Wiltshire and Swindon History Centre.

 Local government

 The civil parish elects a parish council.
-Local government services are provided by Wiltshire Council, with its headquarters in Trowbridge, and the parish is represented there by Paul Oatway, who succeeded Brigadier Robert Hall as councillor for Pewsey Vale West in 2013.
+Local government services are provided by Wiltshire Council, which has its headquarters in Trowbridge, and the parish is represented there by Paul Oatway.